NJ PREMIER CAMP COACHES

 Men's Head Coach

 Coach Edra is one of the most successful coaches in New Jersey City University's program history.
-Coach Edra coached the program on a part-time basis from 2008-11 and returned in 2019 after taking time off to start a family.
-He is the second winningest coach in school history with 101 victories.
+He coached the program on a part-time basis from 2008-11 and returned in the 2020 season after taking time off to start a family.
+He is the most winningest coach in school history with 121 victories and counting.

 Jordan Robinson